aarpon/hrm_docs/usermanual/tipstricks_advanced.rst

+.. include:: global_directives.inc

+.. _tipstricks_advanced:

 *************
 Tips & Tricks
 *************

--  When doing deconvolution jobs for a batch, up to as many channels as configured for will be deconvolved.

-*For example* : a user wants to deconvolve three images with one, three and four channels respectively.
-He may specify three channels in the *Image Parameter* settings.
-Then, the first and second image will be fully deconvolved, while for the last image, only the first three channels are deconvolved.
-Additionally, for the first image, only the parameters for the first channel are used.

-  If all the optical parameters (numerical aperture, refractive indexes, etc) were entered in the previous steps, HRM will so that it can be used as a reference.

-The SNR estimation will be shown along with four noise simulations with different SNR values.
-The noise simulations serve to confirm visually the correctness of the automatic SNR estimation.
-Move the mouse pointer over the different images to see them zoomed in.
+* **File uploads**: When using the browser uploader it is possible to upload compressed files containing more images.
+HRM will uncompress the file and set the contents in your raw folder.

+* **Getting previews**: Select an image and click on `Generate preview` to visualize the image contents plus the dimensions and sampling sizes.
+The colours used in the preview depict the wavelengths provided by the image metadata.

+* **Voxel sizes**: Whenever possible HRM shows highlighted in yellow the ideal voxel sizes according to the Nyquist criterion.

+* **SNR estimation**: Notice that it's possible to zoom in the thumbnails displayed by the SNR estimator by moving the mouse pointer over the thumbnails.
+This can be useful to confirm the correctness of the SNR

-The SNR is a delicate parameter as it can highly influence the deconvolution result.
+* **SNR estimation**: The SNR can highly influence the deconvolution result.
   On the one hand, if the deconvolution result looks too smooth and details are missing, a higher SNR value can be used.
 On the other hand, if the result looks too grainy one can try to use a lower SNR value.